jeffchheng/brains-base/content/blog/2019-08-02-usestatesafely/index.md

 }
 ```

+# Final thoughts

-Still, even though this blog is about using `setState` without memory leaks, I would not recommend wholesale replacing `useState` with this version.
+Even though this blog is about using `setState` without memory leaks, I would not recommend wholesale replacing `useState` with this version.
 It's more an escape hatch for rare cases.

 You should carefully consider other, better patterns for avoiding memory leaks.
 But sometimes, we don't have that luxury in app development, so I hope this helps in those cases.